 Adamovičová Ana

 PhDr.
 Ana Adamovičová, Ph.D., is a specialized lecturer at the Institute of Bohemian Studies at the Faculty of Arts, Charles University.
-She has also regularly taught at the University of Tampere in Finland, where she taught the Czech language, literature, and culture.
-She is the author of a series of Czech textbooks for foreigners.
-She has participated in multiple projects and focuses on linguistic and didactic aspects of teaching Czech as a foreign language, as well as research on spoken Czech, particularly the use of particles in spoken language.
+She has also regularly taught Czech language, literature, and culture at the Tampere University in Finland.
+She is the author of many textbooks of Czech for foreigners.
+She has participated in multiple projects and focuses on linguistic and didactic aspects of teaching Czech as a foreign language, as well as research of spoken Czech, especially the use of particles in spoken language.
 She has been teaching at the Summer School of Slavonic Studies (LŠSS) regularly and with great enthusiasm since 1991!

 Boumová Eliška

 I have graduated in Czech Language and Literature, History, and Teaching Czech as a Foreign Language at the Faculty of Arts, Charles University.
-I have focused on the topic of Czech realities and editorial and editorial work.
-I have been dedicated to teaching Czech for foreigners since 2016 in collaboration with the Faculty of Arts, Charles University (Erasmus, Czech Studies, Summer School of Slavonic Studies, courses for the public), as well as private language schools.
-Currently, I work at the Memorial of National Literature / Museum of Literature as a secretary of the competition for the Most Beautiful Czech Books of the Year and also collaborate on other cultural events organized by the institution.
+I have focused on the topic of Czech culture and history and on editorial work.
+I have been teaching Czech for foreigners since 2016 in collaboration with the Faculty of Arts, Charles University (Erasmus, Czech Studies, Summer School of Slavonic Studies, courses for the public), as well as private language schools.
+I currently work at the Memorial of National Literature / Museum of Literature as the secretary for The Most Beautiful Czech Books of the Year competition and also collaborate on other cultural events organized by the institution.

 I enjoy the atmosphere of the Summer School – students from all over the world come together to explore one culture while sharing their own.
-Meeting interesting personalities and the opportunity to contribute to mutual understanding through the Czech language is always enriching.
+I love meeting interesting people and the opportunity to contribute to mutual understanding through the Czech language.
 It’s a rewarding experience.

 My hobbies include dancing, languages, reading, gardening, cooking, and going on trips.